econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 The collaborating peer will receive their input to the transaction back with the amount you sent them added to the new output.
 The actual amount sent is obfuscated.

 ### Sparrow Wallet
-To create a Stowaway transaction in Sparrow Wallet, make sure you and your collaborator are following each other's PayNyms, it is not necessary to make the on-chain connection though.
+To create a collaborative Stowaway transaction in Sparrow Wallet, make sure you and your collaborator are following each other's PayNyms, it is not necessary to make the on-chain connection though.

 - Navigate to your `Postmix` wallet tab, then the `Send` tab.
 - Select the drop-down option on the right-hand side of the `Pay to` field.